 |We simply need to realize that after the first few nuclei came into being (the ones shown above) and commence growing, more nuclei are generated and grow as time passes by.
 What we need to assess is how many nuclei are generated per cubic cm (cm3) and second (s).|

-covered in some detail.
-What we must recall is that nuclei need to have a
+this is covered in some detail.
+What we must recall is that nuclei need to have a critical size before

-size before they are able to grow, and that this critical size depends on
+they are able to grow, and that this critical size depends on two parameters: